The Society of Folk Dance Historians (SFDH)

 If you are invited to a Romanian's home, bring flowers, chocolates, or imported liquor to the hosts.
 Give an odd number of flowers.
 Even numbers are used for funerals.
 Roses and carnations are always well received.
 A gift for the children is always appreciated.
 Gifts are generally opened when received.

 Gifts are given in the original wrapping from the store; Russians say it's because they like their trees.
 A painting or other artwork makes a good gift.
 For a male colleague, cologne, a designer tie, or a high-end mobile phone is good.
 For ladies, it's always flowers and perfume.
 If it's a momentous occasion and they're a close colleague, even jewelry would be given (brand names are king).
 Give no baby gifts until the baby is born (it's very bad luck).
 Don't give yellow flowers as they represent a break-up of a relationship or deceit.
 Don't give white flowers which they associate with ghosts and death.
 Don't give flowers with an even number of stems.
 Red carnations are taboo as well because these are flowers presented to veterans who survived the war and on the graves of those who have left this earth.
 Books are always a good gift, and so is a silver picture frame.
 Yellow flowers can be a sign of disrespect to a woman.
 Knives and forks are friendship-cutters.
 Articles of clothing may be regarded as a bribe.
 The absence of a gift at major holidays can be conspicuous, but gifts can be too large or too small for such occasions.
 Good small gifts include lighters, bracelets, scarves, and makeup for women.
 Chocolates, and a bottle (not a case) of whiskey or French cognac are appropriate, but vodka is not.
 Gifts are often consumable and food- or drink-related.
 Birthdays are huge bigger than Christmas, bigger than anything.
-Russians may protest when offered a gift, but will generally accepted when it's offered again.
+Russians may protest when offered a gift, but will generally accept it when it's offered again.